 kidney transplantation and simultaneous kidney-pancreas transplantation.

-A pancreas transplant may be a good option for people who have type 1 diabetes that have difficult blood sugar management and/or have kidney failure and need a kidney transplant.
+A pancreas transplant may be a good option for people who have type 1 diabetes with difficult blood sugar management and/or have kidney failure and need a kidney transplant.

 The pancreas is responsible for moving glucose (sugar) from the blood into the fat, liver cells and muscles.
 Poorly controlled diabetes can result in the buildup of glucose in the blood, leading to high blood sugar.
 Over time, high blood sugar can result in complications including blindness, heart disease, nerve damage and stroke.
 It can also cause kidney failure, which is why pancreas transplantation is usually done in combination with kidney transplantation.